 - Idempotent: In case the unit of work gets retried, yet it did already succeed before, the outcome of the operation should still be the same.

-Our recommended patterns have been carefully selected to collectively support building distributed systems with these properties in mind, while using the limited transactional capabilities that the Azure Platform has to offer.
+Our recommended patterns have been carefully selected to collectively support building distributed systems with these properties in mind, while using the limited atomic capabilities that the Azure Platform has to offer.

 High resolution version